Ry-Squid/Gate-To-Stars/README.md

 [How to install modlist](https://github.com/Ry-Squid/Gate-To-Stars/blob/main/How%20to%20install.md)

+## Installation via Wabbajack

-## Once modlist is out of beta it will be listed on Wabbajack and you will be able to install it by following the instructions below
+The **Gate To Stars** modlist is available in the **non-featured section** of the Wabbajack Gallery now.
+You can install it by following these steps:

-Browse modlists and filter for Starfield, there are futher filters to fine tune the search but you shouldn't need to press any of that.
-Click download icon on the Gate To Stars list.
+1. Open Wabbajack and browse **Modlists**.
+Filter for **Starfield**.
+   - Make sure to **tick the "Non-Featured" filter** so that the Gate To Stars list appears.
+   - Additional filters exist, but you typically don’t need to use them.

+2. Find the **Gate To Stars** list in the non-featured section and click the **Download** icon.

+3. Set the `Installation Location` to a blank folder at the root of a drive, for example:
+D:\WJ\Gate-to-Stars

-Set the `Installation Location` to a blank folder at the root of a drive, such as `D:\Gate-to-Stars`.
-The `Download Location` will update automatically.
-Again, please avoid using Windows Protected Directories. **You may have the Installation and Download locations on separate drives if you prefer, but your Installation folder should be on an SSD or NVME.** If you have the Installation on an HDD, you will experience stuttering and poor performance.
+- The `Download Location` will update automatically.
+- Avoid using Windows Protected Directories.
+- You may have Installation and Download locations on separate drives if you prefer, but the Installation folder should be on an **SSD or NVMe**.
+Using an HDD may cause stuttering and poor performance.

-You may delete the Downloads folder after the installation is completed successfully, if you want to save space.

-Click the `Play` arrow.
-If you have a Nexus Premium account, all of your downloads will be automated.
-Without Premium, you will need to manually click the Download button for each mod.
-Installation will be automated regardless of your account status.
+- If you have a **Nexus Premium** account, downloads will be automated.
+- Without Premium, you will need to manually click the Download button for each mod.
+Installation itself will be automated regardless of account status.

+4. After installation completes successfully, you may delete the **Downloads** folder to save space.

+5. Open **Mod Organizer 2** in the folder where you installed the collection.
+   - Before clicking the `Run` arrow, check the **Separators** such as **Optional** or **Ultrawide** options.
+   - Enable any presets you want to use (for example, Ultrawide options if you have an ultrawide monitor).

+6. Click the `Run` arrow in MO2 to start the game with the selected presets.
+   - This ensures the game launches with all the mods and settings you have configured.